 With this in mind, it’s important to understand the specific type of business account you not only may have access to, but also which account will best suit your business needs.

-To this end, here are some of the business bank accounts a non-resident business owner may have access to when opening a business bank account in Canada.
+To this end, here are some of the business accounts a non-resident business owner may have access to when opening a business bank account in Canada.

-Available Business Bank Accounts in Canada (Figures in CAD):
+Available Canadian Business Accounts (Figures in CAD):

 Account Type Name | Monthly Fee | Monthly Transaction Limit | Minimum Balance Requirement |